 Meditation takes dedication and hard work.
 People have been lead to believe meditation is easy, relaxing and sometimes boring.

 It’s none of those things.
 For most people meditation is hard to master and generally it’s definitely not relaxing whilst you’re learning the technique.
-Once you get good at meditation you’ll feel in a much calmer state after.

 Once you know what you’re doing and you aren’t afraid to be alone with your thoughts and no longer want to numb yourself, meditation will be anything but boring.
 It’s absolutely divine, utter bliss.